Archinamon/ha-esp-locker/README.md

 ### 4. Configure RFID Cards
 - Register cards by touching the antenna with your card or implanted chip.
 - Add unique card IDs for authorization via Home Assistant interface.

+### 5. OTA Updates:
+- Use the built-in OTA feature to update firmware without physical access.
+- Access <ip-address_of_devices>:88/firmware to upload the firmware updates.
+- Access <ip-address_of_devices>:88/restart to reboot the device remotely.

 ## Usage
 Control the lock via: